Staon/otest2/docs/index.md

 ## Features

-* a generator of boiler plate code
+* no need to write boiler plate code - it's done by generator
-* DSL is a valid C++ not breaking IDE functions like code assistance
+* DSL is a valid C++ which doesn't fancy IDE functions like code assistance
 * test cases are grouped into test suites
 * a rich set of assertion functions with a possibility to create own one
 * test fixtures at the level of either test case or test suite